Go Home

 Gordon is what many refer to as a silent protagonist.
 While that was normal at the time of the game's release, with Doom guy only uttering sounds when he got hurt, the Half-Life IP has stuck with keeping him silent, as you never hear him speak, even in modern games.
 Many question if Gordon must be mute or otherwise nonverbal.
 The answer I like to stick with is that Gordon can speak, but only if you speak for him.
 When you have a silent protagonist, you can infuse the character with your thoughts and your personality.
 Whenever I play Portal, another franchise with a silent protagonist (named Chell), I also infuse her with my personality.

 I view Chell as someone angered by the injustice of being locked in the facility, and she won't have it.
 Gordon Freeman however, I view as just a guy who wanted to come into work and study particle interactions with anomalous materials.
 Him getting caught in the crossfire, in my eyes, makes him a protagonist that doesn't want to be the center of the show.
 He just wants to do science and fire some lasers.
-I view Gordon as a much more anxious guy, but one who is clearly capable of handling the anxiety, as well as the stress of being shot at.
-What's great about all of this is that this is my head canon, and when you play the games, you can have a different view sincce the games give you so much to work with.
+I view Gordon as an introspective type that likely feels guilty for the event that starts this whole story, the Resonance Cascade.
+What's great about all of this is that this is my head canon, and when you play the games, you can have a different view since the games give you so much to work with.
 We are Gordon Freeman.

 Half-Life is host to many iconic weapons.
 Its bastardization of the photon pack shows up in a form called "The Gluon Gun."
 How cool is that?!
 The submachine gun and the shotgun are among my personal favorits, good for killing just about anything you encounter in the games.
 And while the Tau canon is also iconic, one weapon stands above them all: the crowbar.